Forward progress for the Cactus Conservation Institute!

 For those who may be unfamiliar with the conservation significance of pellotine, the published analytical work on the non-williamsii species of Lophophora indicates that pellotine replaces mescaline as the major alkaloid, and that mescaline occurs only in trivial, pharmacologically insignificant concentrations in those species, or is not present at all.
 The implication is that the non-williamsii species in Mexico (also locally known as peyote) should not be harvested, as they are not effective sources of mescaline.

 • This has been a time of broadening communications and increasing visibility for the CCI.
 This website has attracted many inquiries, and we have been interviewed for articles in the popular press – including stories in Reuters (December of 2007) and the Time website – and for radio programs on NPR.
+See our links page for more stories.

 This year already promises to be just as active.